|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Million Dollar Pie thankfully doesn't live up to its name cost-wise, but its popularity on Pinterest prove it's worth adding to the recipe vault.
+Million Dollar Pie thankfully doesn't live up to its name cost-wise, but its popularity on Pinterest proves it's worth adding to the recipe vault.
 Also called Millionaire Pie or Millionaire's Pie, this creamy concoction blends canned pineapple, toasted nuts, and shredded coconut into sweetened condensed milk.
 It gets its lofty height from the addition of a whipped dessert topping.
 Some versions incorporate cream cheese, and others call for heavy cream, but they all result in a luxurious bite of sweetness.

 The basic recipe can branch into many directions, with maraschino cherries making frequent appearances, oranges joining the pineapple, shortbread or flaky pastry replacing the standard graham cracker crust, frozen adaptations, and even a chocolate-pecan impostor.